-But if your web applications (war files) use a singleton class from JRE or Tomcat shared library then wep applications will get the same instance of the singleton class.
-In this case single instance will be used for multiple instances of the same web applications (war files).
+But if your web application (war files) uses a singleton class from JRE or Tomcat shared library then web application will get the same instance of the singleton class.
+In this case single instance will be used for multiple instances of the same web application (war files).

-This happens due to Tomcat server uses individual class loaders for web applications.
-When a web application class loader needs a class, it tries to find it in the class path (a path to the class or collection of classes) and if it cannot find the required class then it asks its parent to find the class.
+This happens due to the fact that the Tomcat server uses individual class loaders for web applications.
+When a web application class loader needs a class, it tries to find it in the class path (a path to the class or collection of classes) and if it cannot find the required class then it asks its parent class loader to find the required class.